sashhhaka/SWP_sport_back/README.md

 2. Go to repo folder
 3. `pip3 install -r ./adminpage/requirements.txt`.
 If not everything works at this stage (for example, some packages do not install), you still can move to the next step.
 4. To start server
     1. Rename file: `example.env` to `.env`.
-If you do not have .env file, install it direactly from a branch which has it
+If you do not have .env file, install it direactly from master branch.
     2. From repo folder: `docker-compose -f ./compose/docker-compose.yml up`.
 Docker on your computer should be opened beforehand.
 5. To create superuser and make migrations
     1. `docker exec -it sport_adminpanel bash`